brummetj/bitly-intern-challenge/README.md

 ## Conclusion

 With this API go wrapper you can quickly submit bitly links to twitter through the API router that I built with your own endpoints!

+Thanks for giving me this opportunity with your summer internship.
+I hope you enjoy the Library I built for you.
+Feel free to dive into the source code and ask any questions if needed!

+Looking forward to be hearing from you soon.